What are the characteristics of Panamanian Private Foundations (PIF)?

 - By the foundation council during the incorporation process and appearing in the foundation charter.

-- By means of a private document authenticated by a Public Notary; with it the client holds complete control of the foundation in a private manner.
+- Through a private document authenticated by a Public Notary, the client holds complete control of the foundation in a private manner.

 Beneficiaries: These are the persons or institutions receiving benefits from the foundation.

 In Panama, the beneficiary of a foundation can be the founder.
-It is not required to list the foundations beneficiaries in the foundation charter (Which is a legal document registered in the Public Registry), you can list them in the "Regulations of the Foundation" (Private document that is not registered).
+It is not required to list the foundations' beneficiaries in the foundation charter (A legal document registered in the Public Registry).
+You can list them in the "Regulations of the Foundation" (A private document that is not registered).